ptn/draughts/README.md

   `-p` switch.
 This requires you to type Enter after everything that's printed before continuing.

-* If you don't want any output whatsoever (maybe you want to keep the program running to build your database), pass the `-q` switch.

 * If you want to save the output to review it later, use the `--output=FILE` switch.

+* If you don't want any output whatsoever, pass the `-q` switch.